Russia holds out olive branch to U.S., but chides West

 STANDING FIRM ON SYRIA

-Washington and Moscow, which are both nuclear powers, also differ over the development of a missile defense system on Russia's doorstep in eastern Europe and over the conflict in Syria.
+Washington and Moscow, which are both nuclear powers, also differ over the development of a missile defence system on Russia's doorstep in eastern Europe and over the conflict in Syria.

 Moscow has blocked three U.N.
 Security Council resolutions intended to force Assad out of power or press him to end the bloodshed, and shows no sign of changing its position.